 An eTemplate is a standard file created using REDCap or Qualtrics for use at WVU.
 The standard eTemplates can be found in the library within REDCap and on the WVU OHRP website for Qualtrics.
 The eTemplates have a naming convention of OHRP-e01, etc. The eTemplates and the REDCap/Qualtrics survey settings cannot be changed without WVU IRB approval.

 The WVU OHRP and WVU Research Office are working to provide a joint service for researchers for developing/understanding the eConsent process.
-Keep an eye out for updates.
-In the meantime, if you have questions or want to schedule a help session, please email IRB@mail.wvu.edu.
+If you have questions or want to schedule a help session, please submit a consultation request.

 No.